 Lake Erie Ale Trail

-If beer is your drink of choice, the Lake Erie Ale Trail features approximately a dozen different breweries in and around downtown Erie.
+If beer is your drink of choice, the Lake Erie Ale Trail features approximately a dozen different breweries in Erie, PA, and the surrounding area.
 These breweries range from small brewpubs to large operations that ship their beer regionally.

 A few of my personal favorites are Voodoo Brewing Company, Black Monk Brewery, and Erie Brewing Company.

-Located a short drive from the city, Schaeffer’s Auto Art is one of Pennsylvania’s most interesting art exhibits and a must-see for any lover of art or quirky things.
+Located a short drive from the city, Schaefer’s Auto Art is one of Pennsylvania’s most interesting art exhibits and a must-see for any lover of art or quirky things.